jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

 - This REST API should utilize a known root CA the client can download, which enables the TLS handshake and other onboarding credentials to be details out in a separate SUP.
 ### Secure certificates utilized / format
 - This proposal recommends the usage of x.509 certificates to represent both parties within the REST API construction.
     - These certificates are utilized to prove each participants identity, establish secure TLS session, and securely transport information in secure envelopes.
+    - This proposal supports client authentication using X.509 certificates conforming to RFC 5280.
+Both RSA and ECC-based public key algorithms are accepted.
 ### API Authentication Mechanism
 - Initial Trust via TLS (version 1.3 or greater)
     - The device establishes a secure HTTPS connection using server-side TLS.